wavecon/wavestack/docs/content/en/storage/volumes.md

 ```

 {{% alert color="info" %}}
-Omitting the name will create a volume with the same name as its UUID
+Omitting the name will create a volume with the same name as its UUID.
 {{% /alert %}}